tbpassin/gf4-project/gf4/doc/GF4_Users_Guide.rst

 Input Data Format
 ------------------
-GF4 accepts one or two-column whitespace-separated text files, one data point per row.
+GF4 accepts text files with whitespace-separated columns, one data point per row.
 If there is only one column, GF4 inserts an imputed first column with values being consecutive integers beginning with 1.
+The "first" column becomes the "x", or horizontal, axis.
+If there are more than two columns, a dialog is displayed so the user can choose the two desired columns.
+The number of columns is derived based on the first non-comment, non-blank line whose first field is a legal floating point number.

+Data fields must be numeric.
+GF4 cannot make use of non-numeric data.
+Data fields are converted to floating point numbers.

 Here is an example data file::